VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Nazi leader Adolf Hitler had only one testicle**
+- ⚡ Daily fun fact: **The smoke that is produced by a fire kills more people than a burn does because of carbon monoxide and other dangerous gases**

 <h3 align="left">Connect with me:</h3>
 <p align="left">